Kevin Danaher (activist)

-Kevin Danaher is an American author and anti-globalization activist.
+Kevin Danaher (born July 11, 1950) is an American author and anti-globalization activist.
 With his wife Medea Benjamin and activist Kirsten Irgens-Moller, he co-founded Global Exchange, a social justice and anti-globalization non-governmental organization based in San Francisco, California.
 He is the founder and executive co-producer of the Green Festivals and he is executive Director of the Global Citizen Center.
 He received his Ph.D. in sociology from the University of California, Santa Cruz.

 Early life and education

 Kevin Danaher was born in New Jersey, on July 11, 1950.

 Danaher is from an Irish Catholic family and is the youngest of three children.
 His father, who was a bus driver, had immigrated from Ireland.
-He had an interest in politics and had been a messenger for the Irish Republican Army.
+He had an interest in politics and had been a messenger for the Irish Republican Army (IRA).
 In a 2003 article for Sfgate by Tom Abate, Danaher said that the stories he heard from his father about the IRA made him what he is today.

 He graduated from high school in 1968, at which time he was drafted to fight in the Vietnam War, but purposefully failed his physical in order to avoid being deployed.
 He then worked as a truck driver and bricklayer, as well as spending nights as a bass guitarist for a band (The Everlovin) that primarily played in strip clubs and topless bars.
 Eventually moving West, he met a woman in Los Gatos, California, where he settled.

 Danaher attended De Anza College in Cupertino for a time, followed by attending Sonoma State University, where he graduated with an undergraduate degree in sociology.
 Following this, he obtained a Ph.D. from the University of California, Santa Cruz, writing his thesis on the boycott movement against the apartheid regime of South Africa.

 Personal life

-He married in 1985 to wife Medea Benjamin, who comes from Long Island, New York.
+In 1985, Danaher married Medea Benjamin, who comes from Long Island, New York.
 They have two daughters.